BSc (Hons) Wildlife Conservation with Foundation Year

 Graduates find jobs in nature reserve management, conservation NGOs, zoos, aquaria and wildlife parks, conservation charities, countryside ranger departments, ecological consultancies, fisheries management, agri-environment advisory services, environmental education, ecological research and overseas conservation projects.

-Postgraduate study or research is another option.
-LJMU currently runs two conservation MSc programmes –
+Postgraduate study or research is another option - MSc Wildlife Conservation Technology

 A number of our graduates are currently undertaking research degrees within the School, on topics such as assessing reasons for success and failure of species reintroduction, the effects of climate change on plant communities and assessing the effectiveness of vegetation buffer zones on maintaining water quality.

 Student Futures - Careers, Employability and Enterprise Service